aFarkas/lazysizes/README.md

 The bgset plugin allows lazyload multiple background images with different resolutions/sizes (responsive background images).
 In case you only need one image use the unveilhooks extension.

 ###[scrollintent plugin](plugins/scrollintent)
+The [scrollintent plugin](plugins/scrollintent) heavily improves runtime performance, while the user is scrolling.
 Normally lazySizes uses a throttled scroll event to check for ``.lazyload`` elements.
 The scrollintent plugin changes this behavior to only check for ``.lazyload`` resources if either the user scrolling is slow or the user has stopped scrolling.

 ###[print plugin](plugins/print)
 The [print plugin](plugins/print) plugin enables lazySizes to unveil all elements as soon as the user starts to print.
 (Or set ``lazySizesConfig.preloadAfterLoad`` to ``true``).